Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/TESTING.md

-## Testing
+# Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate pages of this project.
+The W3C Markup Validator, W3C CSS Validator and JSHint Services were used to validate pages of this project.
 This ensures there were no syntax errors.
 I also used formatters for my HTML, CSS & JS.

 #### Validators
 -   [W3C Markup Validator](https://validator.w3.org/) - [Results](documentation/images/html_valid.png)